WXUXIN/Data-Engineer-Internship-Tech-Test-/README.md

 ## Test Script Summary

 The `testing.py` script evaluates the behavior of `govtech.py` by subjecting it to several test cases.
-The primary objectives include:

-### Edge Cases Covered:
+### Test Cases Covered:

 1. **Empty JSON file**: Determines how the system copes with the absence of data.
 2. **Invalid Country Codes**: Assesses behavior when restaurants have country codes not found in `Country-Code.xlsx`.